Petition for Dissolution of Marriage (interactive form)

 When you’re done, you’ll need to download, print, and file the forms with the Clerk of District Court.
 The forms will come with instructions to help you file them and serve the other parent.
-You can find the link to the interactive Petition for Dissolution of Marriage at the bottom of this page.
+You can find the link to the interactive Petition for Dissolution of Marriage at the end of this article.

 What if the other parent has hurt me or the children?

 There are a few important things to know if you are leaving a violent or abusive relationship.
 The end of a violent relationship is sometimes the most dangerous point for the victim and children.
 There may be free legal and non-legal help for people leaving a domestic violence relationship.
 It is a good idea to come up with a safety plan.
 You may also want to look into getting an Order of Protection.
 It is important to know that the Court may base some of its decisions on safety concerns for the parents and/or children.

 Some courts prefer that you use their local forms.
 You can find local forms for the 21st Judicial District in Ravalli County on their website.

 You can ask the Clerk of Court if there are local forms they prefer you use.

 - You should read the Ultimate DIY Guide to Divorce and Custody in Montana before starting this program.

 - If you have children from your marriage, you must have a child support calculation or order in effect before using this program.
 When completing the program, you should have your child support case number available.
 You can complete a child support calculation to submit to the court using the Montana Online Child Support Calculator.